How to setup NordVPN on your computer within 5 minutes

 Now that you have your VPN server picked, click to connect to it.
 And when successfully connected the NordVPN home screen will look something like this.
 You may lose your internet connection briefly while your computer connects to the VPN server–that’s normal and to be expected, it will come back once you are successfully connected.

 That’s it, you have now setup NordVPN on your computer and are browsing safer and with much more privacy.
-Additionally, with this special deal, you can get a 2-year deal on NordVPN for $3.29/month.
+Additionally, with this special deal, you can get 68% off and 3 months free of NordVPN.